peevem/specs/drafts/2025-07-24-Claude-4-Sonnet.md

 4. **peevem-validator**: A standalone validation tool for PEEVEM streams

 This modular approach allows different aspects of the ecosystem to evolve independently while maintaining the core specifications as the authoritative reference.

+> Tags should be separate events to allow easy addition or removal without changing original events.
+Change documentation and examples accordingly.

+I'll update the documentation and examples to reflect the concept that tags should be separate events rather than embedded within the original events.
+This approach allows for more flexible tag management without modifying the original events.

+Let me implement these changes